open-organization/open-org-leaders-manual/00-copyright.md

 Jen Kelchner's "To survive Industry 4.0, leaders should think beyond the digital" was originally published at https://opensource.com/open-organization/18/5/transformation-beyond-digital and https://opensource.com/open-organization/18/7/transformation-beyond-digital-2.

-Ron McFarland's "When empowering employee decision-making, intent is everything" was originally published at https://opensource.com/open-organization/16/4/when-empowering-employee-decision-making-intent-everything.
+Ron McFarland's "Improving collaborative decisions by reducing noise" was originally published on Coaching Buttons at https://coachingbuttons.com/2023/12/18/noise and https://coachingbuttons.com/2023/12/25/reducenoise.

 Allison Matlack's "The Tao of project management" was originally published at https://opensource.com/open-organization/16/2/tao-project-management.